 Intego Mobile App

 Intego doesn’t currently have a mobile app.
-However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your phone to your Mac, in the same way you’d scan an external hard drive.
+However, you can scan your iOS device for viruses and malware using VirusBarrier — all you have to do is connect your iPhone or iPad to your Mac, in the same way you’d scan an external hard drive.
 This feature is pretty cool, and it’s something I haven’t seen included in other Mac-based antiviruses.